 Child Arrangements Order

-Mr D contacted Lucy Terrell after he was accused of domestic violence by his ex-partner.
+Mr D contacted Stone King after he was accused of domestic violence by his ex-partner.
 He had been served with a Non-Molestation Order which meant he could not make any contact with his 5 year old daughter or ex-partner.
 He strongly refuted the accusations and the Court lifted the order.

-Lucy was then able to make an application to the Court on behalf of Mr D for a defined Child Arrangements Order which details when and where a parent is allowed to see their children.
-Lucy advised that the collection and return point for Mr D to have contact would be at the child’s school or the paternal grandparents to ensure that conflict with his ex-partner was kept to a minimum.
+We were then able to make an application to the Court on behalf of Mr D for a defined Child Arrangements Order which details when and where a parent is allowed to see their children.
+We advised that the collection and return point for Mr D to have contact would be at the child’s school or the paternal grandparents to ensure that conflict with his ex-partner was kept to a minimum.

 Change of Surname